ngarside/Deployment/readme.md

 # Setup

-Currently tested on Fedora 33 (minimal install with standard packages).
+Currently tested on Fedora 33 minimal install.

 Run with: